Flavors of the World: Oregano of Greece

 And now that you have this amazing (and simple-to-make) sauce, let's build a pizza.
 Make the dough.
 You can do this!

 Super Quick and Easy Pizza Dough

 This is the pizza crust that you need when there is no time to wait for a dough to be kneaded, proofed, punched down, shaped, and rested once again.
-This is your quick-and-dirt pizza crust.
-It won't have the billowy bubbles of raised pizza dough, or the cracker-like snap of proofed and thinly-rolled dough, but it will do in a pinch.
+This is your quick-and-dirty pizza crust.
+It won't have the billowy bubbles of raised pizza dough or the cracker-like snap of proofed and thinly-rolled dough, but it will do in a pinch.

 - 1 cup warm water

 - 2 tsp. active dry yeast

 - 3 tablespoons olive oil